-Easy to care for, colorful and no need to dig, Dutch Iris (Iris x hollandica or Iris xiphium) are a true bulb and winner in any sunny garden.
+Easy to care for, colorful and no need to dig, Dutch Iris (Iris x hollandica or Iris xiphium) are a true bulb.
+With very attractive purple and yellow flowers this easy care iris is winner in any sunny garden.

 Tall growing and somewhat 'stately', try planting them in clumps in the garden border for a great display.
-And yes you can grow them in pots and containers, they will reach a height of around 70cm.
+And yes you can grow them in pots and containers, Dutch Iris will reach a height of around 70cm.

 Available for sale and planting from late summer to autumn as dormant bulbs, Dutch Iris are widely used in the garden and as a cut flower.

 In Australia Dutch iris grow well in the cool to temperate zones, however they struggle in the sub tropics.

 Planting time is Late Summer to early spring (Feb - June) for flowering in spring.
 With a stem length of up to 70cm they are used widely as a cut flower. named cultivars such as 'Saphire Beauty', 'Apollo', 'blue magic' and' purple sensation' are readily available from online suppliers.